 The moratorium shall remain in effect until modified or rescinded by the TDEC or upon completion of the activities set forth in the CAP/ER.
 However, Brentwood may present to the T.D.E.C. a written request, with supporting data, for partial or total relaxation of the moratorium based on the successful progress of the CAP/ER.

 To view a map of the area affected by the sewer moratorium, please click here.

-To date, the Department has rehabilitated nearly 27 miles of sewer pipeline, 1,000 manholes and several hundred service connections throughout the Little Harpeth River drainage basin.
-Work will continue through the end of 2013 to repair an additional 300 (+/-) service laterals and another 300 - 500 manholes.
+To date, the Department has rehabilitated nearly 27 miles of sewer pipeline, 1,500 manholes and several hundred service connections throughout the Little Harpeth River drainage basin.
+Work will continue through the Spring of 2014 to repair additional manholes and customer service laterals.
 Based on the work completed to date, the State (TDEC) has granted the City partial relaxation of the moratorium.
 Please contact the Water Services Department staff if you would like further information.